mcneel/developer.rhino3d.com/_guide_topics/cpp/rdk-render-content.md

 	...
 }
 ```
-### Creating the user interface.
+### Creating the user interface
 ![CarPaint1]({{ site.baseurl }}/images/car-paint-example1.png){:style="float: right; margin-left: 12px;"}
 The above code is enough to get us a car paint material that the user can choose and create in the editor.
 But this is not very useful because we haven't provided a user interface, so the only things the user can edit are the material's name and notes.
 In order to edit the actual material properties, we need to supply a UI.
 This can be done (on Windows, at least) by creating an MFC dialog with an IDD and a resource in the usual way.
 This can be a lot of work.
 Sometimes it's enough to just be able to see and edit the parameters, for example when prototyping, and sometimes even for the final product.
 We will do this for our car paint material by using the RDK's Automatic UI system.

 In order to create a UI for your material, you must override `CRhRdkCoreContent::AddUISections()`.
 This is true in almost all cases, except when you want to create a completely customized user interface.
 To use the automatic UI, you must call `AddAutomaticUISection()` in your override.
 This will get you an automatic UI section (AKA roll-up) in the user interface, but it will be blank because it is necessary to tell the RDK which fields you want to display.
 The automatic UI uses an object called a _param block_ which is accessed through the `IRhRdkParamBlock` interface.
 This param block contains the information about what parameters to display in the user interface and it accepts the changes made by the user.
 It can be thought of as a conduit that enables the transfer of the parameters between the render content and the user interface.
 When using fields, it's easy to get all of this functionality.
 You just have to override `AddAutoParameters()` and have the fields add themselves to the param block.
 When the user changes a value in the UI, it is necessary for your material to accept to change and modify the relevent field.
 All you need do is override `GetAutoParameters()` and have the fields load themselves from the param block.
+You can also sort the parameters according to either their internal (field) name or their display name.
+This is commonly done in `AddAutoParameters()` just after adding them.

 {:style="clear:both;"}